 Few places can match the culinary landscape of the Caribbean.
-While every culture has its own phenomenal culinary heritage that is unique and bursting with flavors, there is something that makes the Caribbean nations unique and it is their remarkably rich history with influences from all over the world – European, African, South Asian that mixed together with the Caribbean traditions have created an unsurpassed blend of flavors, textures, and scents.
-Freshness is the keyword wherever you go – locally-caught fresh seafood with exotic fruit, vegetables, and herbs dominate the scenery.
-From fragrant garlic, shallot, habanero, and lime sauces accompanying many dishes to stuffed crab, renowned for being the best in the Caribbean, and exotic breadfruit and chayote, the rich culinary heritage of Martinique is as interesting to explore as the island itself.
-Martinique delivers authenticity in absolutely everything so don’t forget to immerse yourself in the local rum scene, as well.
-Martinique proudly produces rhum agricole, a complex sipping spirit which is worlds apart from the mass-produced beverage popular in Western cultures as a mixer with coke and in cocktails.
+While every culture has its own phenomenal culinary heritage that is unique and bursting with flavors, there is something that makes the Caribbean nations unique and it is their remarkably rich history with influences from all over the world – European, African, South Asian that mixed together with the locals traditions have created an unsurpassed blend of flavors, textures and scents.
+Freshness is the keyword wherever you go, as locally-caught fresh seafood with exotic fruit, vegetables and herbs dominate the scene – and restaurants in Martinique take this to new heights.

 La Table de Mamy Nounou

-There really is no way around it – La Table de Mamy Nounou is a Martinique legend in a way.
-It is renowned not only for its culinary creations but also the fantastic open veranda with lauded panoramic views.
+There really is no way around it – La Table de Mamy Nounou is a Martinique legend in more ways than one.
+It’s renowned not only for its culinary creations but also for the fantastic open veranda with lauded panoramic views.
 Located in Hôtel la Caravelle, the restaurant offers unmatched sophistication for the perfect romantic dining experience.
-The French and Caribbean fusion cuisine is executed with perfection – a balanced selection of both meat and seafood dishes, comforting and flavorsome sauces, and the most delicate yet rich desserts.
+Like other top restaurants in Martinique, the French and Caribbean culinary fusion is executed with perfection – a balanced selection of both meat and seafood dishes, comforting and flavorsome sauces, and the most delicate yet rich desserts.

 A classy and elegant setting defines Le Belem, the in-house restaurant of Le Cap Est Lagoon Resort & Spa.
 The varied and innovative restaurant combines the best qualities of Caribbean culinary tradition and fresh ingredients with exquisite French cooking techniques.
-Spectacular presentation of each course can easily be the measurement of the attention to detail at this fine establishment and it is ever present in each aspect, from food to service.
+Spectacular presentation of each course can easily be the measurement of attention to detail at this fine establishment and it’s ever-present in each aspect, from food to service.

-On Sunday evenings the restaurant offers fantastic freshly grilled food with the options of a mixed meat or seafood plate: juicy lamb and merguez or freshly-caught local fish steaks.
-The seafood menu is always full of well-loved regular dishes and catches of the day – don’t miss the Creole-style whole grilled snapper or perfectly cooked Teriyaki tuna, sesame, and traditional christophines gratin.
+On Sunday evenings the restaurant offers fantastic freshly grilled food with the options of mixed meat or seafood plates: juicy lamb and merguez or freshly-caught local fish steaks.
+The seafood menu is always full of well-loved regular dishes and catches of the day.
+Don’t miss the Creole-style whole grilled snapper or perfectly cooked Teriyaki tuna, sesame and traditional christophines gratin.